-Does each topic for review have an end date?
+8. Does each topic for review have an end date?

 There is no specific end date as it will be determined on the length of time for ADRs to be sent.
 Typically the end date will be 3-4 months following the start date.

-We have received ADRs for topics other than the notice of review for TPE letters.
+9. We have received ADRs for topics other than the notice of review for TPE letters.
 What is the difference?

 Part A does have four Low Volume Targeted Probe and Educate edits.
-The list for
+The list for region JL

 can be found on the Novitas-Solutions website.
 If any claims included in the edits are denied an educational call will be provided.

-Will the TPE sampling start based on the date of service or the submission date?
+10. Will the TPE sampling start based on the date of service or the submission date?

-How does Novitas determine the difference between a minor, moderate, or major error rate classification?
+11. How does Novitas determine the difference between a minor, moderate, or major error rate classification?

 The error percentage that qualifies a provider/supplier as having a minor, moderate or major classification rate varies based on the service/item/topic under review.
-It is important to note that the determination of whether a provider/supplier moves on to additional rounds of review is based upon improvement from round to round, with education being provided during and after each round in order to help the provider/supplier throughout the process.
+It is important to note that the determination of whether a provider/supplier moves on to additional rounds of review is based upon improvement from round to round, with education being provided prior, during, and after each round in order to help the provider/supplier throughout the process.

-What if I do not agree with Novitas' determination?
+12. What if I do not agree with Novitas' determination?
 Does the TPE process change the current appeal process in place for Medicare providers?